In Conversation With Annick Ireland - Immaculate Vegan

 What does the future of the Vegan market look like?

 Very exciting!
-We’ve already seen a real revolution taking place in plant-based eating, fuelled by ever increasing concerns about the environment, animal welfare and human health – and COVID has only accelerated it.
-Vegan fashion and lifestyle is poised to be the next revolution, but it’s actually already begun.
+We’ve already seen a real revolution taking place in plant-based eating, fuelled by ever-increasing concerns about the environment, animal welfare and human health – and COVID has only accelerated it.
+Vegan fashion and lifestyle are poised to be the next revolution, but it’s actually already begun.
 The global vegan women’s fashion market size is anticipated to reach USD 1,095.6 billion by 2027, with an average annual growth rate of 13.6%, outpacing even vegan food growth.

 Oh my god, so many!
 My partner makes an amazing cashew-based macaroni cheese, and he’s really perfected his green falafels this year, so it would probably be one of those.